 - After logging in, you should see information about your credit score when you scroll down the home page.

-- Click on the See Your Score and More link to view your credit score information.
+- Click the See Your Score and More link for your credit score information.

 The account will also show you what is hurting your credit score or how you have been doing.
 You should see information about the age of your credit, payment history, inquiries, etc.

-As you can see from the above picture, my payment history is 100% which means that I have never missed a payment.
-The age of my credit is 7 years which is considered good.
+As you can see from the above picture, my payment history is 100%, meaning I have never missed a payment.
+My credit is 7 years old, which is considered good.
 In addition, I don’t have a hard inquiry and have not opened a new account in the past 2 years.

 What if you don’t have a Discover or CapitalOne credit card and your card issuer does not offer free credit score information?
-Well, you can still check your credit score for free using online third-party websites.
+You can still check your credit score for free using third-party websites.
 The following section will cover ways to check your credit score for free when your card issuers do not offer free credit score information.

-How to check your credit score for free using third-party websites online?
+How do you check your credit score for free using third-party websites online?

-There are many online reputable websites that offer free credit scores.
-Since we cannot cover all of them, today we are going to concentrate on one website to get a free credit score.
+Many reputable online websites offer free credit scores.
+Since we cannot cover all of them, today we will concentrate on one website to get a free credit score.

 This website is known as CreditKarma.com.
-All you need to do is to open an account on the website and you can always view your credit score for free anytime you want.
-The following is the process to open an account and check your credit score with credit karma.
+All you need to do is open an account on the website, and you can view your credit score for free anytime you want.
+The following is the process to open an account and check your credit score with CreditKarma.
+Other websites you can try include NerdWallet for a free TransUnion score and myFICO for a free FICO score.

 How to check your free credit score with Credit Karma?

 - Start by visiting a reputable website that provides free credit score information.
 Ensure that the website is secure and trustworthy.
 In this case, we are using creditkarma.com.
-If you have an account already, login in using your username and password.
+If you already have an account, log in using your username and password.

 - Create an account on the website by putting in the required information.
-You may need to provide some personal information such as your full name, address, and date of birth.
+You will need personal information, such as your full name, address, and date of birth.
 This is for a new account.
 After signing up, you should be able to access your profile.

-- Once your account is created, you will be able to view your credit score for free.
+- Once your account is created, you can view your credit score for free by clicking on the dashboard.
 You may also be able to access other tools and resources such as credit monitoring, identity theft protection, and more.

-As you can see, the table above shows how my account has been performing.
-My payment history is great, with no hard inquiries, and no new accounts.
+The table above shows how my account has been performing.
+My payment history is excellent, with no hard inquiries or new accounts.
 The age of my credit is OK, but it will continue to improve as I use my credit accounts.
-The only thing that is weighing down my Vantage score is my credit utilization which is currently at 12%.
-Hence, justifying the 6 points drop from the previous months.
-The number of my credit accounts is also low, and they are not properly mixed.
+The only thing weighing down my Vantage score is my credit utilization, currently at 3%, justifying the 6-point increase from the previous months.
+The number of my credit accounts is also low and not adequately mixed.

-- Be sure to keep your account secure and regularly update your personal information to keep your credit score accurate.
+- Keep your account secure and regularly update your personal information to keep your credit score accurate.

 That is how you check your credit score for free.